 The ‘traffic light system’

 The FOCIS nutrient criteria and traffic light system (2016) closely align to the National Healthy School Canteen Guidelines (2010).
 The traffic light system enables the practical identification of food and drinks suitable for school canteens.
 See the Traffic light system fact sheet.

 Food labels in Australia and New Zealand, must show nutrition information presented in a standard table format called the Nutrition Information Panel or NIP.
-This shows quantities per serve and per 100g it is an invaluable tool to assess how nutritious the food may be.
-However understanding exactly what it means can be tricky.
-This Reading Food Labels poster developed by FSANZ clearly explains all the elements in a simple way.
-Also, you may have heard about the new Country of origin labelling – Catherine Saxelby, one of Australias leading nutrition experts, breaks this down in her blog
+This shows quantities per serve and per 100g and is an invaluable tool to assess how nutritious the food may be.
+However, understanding exactly what it means can be tricky.
+The Reading Food Labels poster developed by FSANZ clearly explains all the elements in a simple way.